decidim/decidim/docs/development_guide.md

 #### Docker images for each release

-1. Finally, you should update our [Docker repository](https://github.com/decidim/docker) so new images are build for the new release.
+1. After each release, you should update our [Docker repository](https://github.com/decidim/docker) so new images are build for the new release.
 To do it, just update `DECIDIM_VERSION` at [circle.yml](https://github.com/decidim/docker/blob/master/circle.yml).